dmhenaopa/holbertonschool-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 ## :pencil2: Python - if, else, loops and functions
 This folder contains some useful scripts with basic Python commands to run Python.
-Programs and functions to print strings, integers, float numbers... using conditionals and loops.
+Programs and functions to print strings, integers, float numbers or verify some condition using conditionals and loops.

 ### Requirements:
 All commands were tested on Ubuntu 14.04 LTS.
 Although the commands might work well on other distributions, versions or operative systems.
 The Python linter was PEP8, and the version of Python was Python 3.4.3.